ignace-computing/DiffEqParareal.jl/README.md

+If you are interested in using this package, do not hesitate to contact me (see Github profile for contact information).

 This package provides an implementation of the parareal algorithm, which is a parallel-in-time method for the solution of time-dependent differential equations, such as ordinary differential equations (ODEs) and partial differential equations (PDEs).
 Under the hood, it uses the [`DifferentialEquations.jl`](https://github.com/SciML/DifferentialEquations.jl) package, that comes with a variety of solvers and possibilities.

 ## The parareal algorithm.